digitalxs/dxsbash/README.md

 3. Installs all required dependencies
 4. Configures your chosen shell with enhanced features
 5. Sets up visual elements and productivity tools
-6. Configures KDE terminal emulators when available
+6. Configures KDE terminal Konsole and Yakuake profiles and defaults

 ## Core Components